pbauermeister/ChromecastDisplay/README.md

-# ChromecastDisplay
+# Chromecast Display

-Work-in-progress project, currently does not yet do anything useful.
+Work-in-progress project, currently does not do anything visibly useful, yet.

 ## Purpose